 What you can expect from us

-We close your authorised body's record from the date you tell us to.
+We close your firm or authorised body's record from the date you tell us to.

 We then consider your application to revoke your authorisation.